emptysetsquad/dollar-docs/pages/protocol/parameters.en.md

 # Protocol Parameters

-Below is a list of all of the currently implemented parameters for the ESD protocol.
+Below is a list of all of the implemented parameters for the ESD protocol as of EIP-10's passing:

 ## Basics